A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Model and Lagrangian

 The covariant derivatives appearing in the kinetic terms of the Lagrangian that lead to interaction vertices of the fermions and scalars with the gauge bosons (for all the doublet fields) in this model are defined as

-where $V_{\mu}$ and $g_V$ are the gauge boson and the gauge coupling corresponding to the $U(1)_{B-L}$ gauge group, while $W_L$ and $W_R$ are the gauge bosons corresponding to the $SU(2)_L$ and $SU(2)_R$ gauge groups respectively.
+where $V_{\mu}$ is the $U(1)_{B-L}$ gauge boson and $g_V$ its gauge coupling, while $W_L$, $W_R$ and $g_L$, $g_R$ are the gauge bosons and gauge couplings corresponding to the $SU(2)_L$ and $SU(2)_R$ gauge groups respectively.
 The gauge boson masses can be calculated from the kinetic terms for the Higgs boson fields involving the above covariant derivatives.
 The charged gauge boson mass-squared matrix in the basis $(W_R^\pm,W^\pm_L)$ is given as:

 We can clearly see that unlike the case of LRS with bidoublet scalar fields, there is no mixing between the two $W$ boson states in this case.
 The mass of the heavy $W_R$ gauge boson and the SM $W_L$ gauge boson states are thus trivially given as: